 SCOTLAND’S FORESTS

-Historically, a large amount of Scotland was covered in forest.
-The Roman name – Caledonia – means wooded heights.
-Seven thousand years ago, 5,800 square-miles/15,000 square-kilometres of woodland – the Caledonian Forest – covered Scotland.
+Around 7,000 years ago, much of Scotland was covered by the vast Caledonian Forest.
 Native species such as Scots pine, birch, aspen, juniper and rowan dominated woodlands.
 The west coast was home to the Celtic rainforest, filled with oak and birch trees above a forest floor covered in moss, lichen and ferns.

 SCOTLAND’S ANIMALS